launchdarkly/api-client-ruby/docs/EnvironmentsApi.md

 project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_body = LaunchDarklyApi::EnvironmentBody.new # EnvironmentBody | New environment.
+environment_body = LaunchDarklyApi::EnvironmentPost.new # EnvironmentPost | New environment.

 begin